albertostefanelli/new-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a FWO PhD Fellow at the [Institute for Social and Political Opinion Research (ISPO)](https://soc.kuleuven.be/ceso/ispo), KU Leuven, Belgium.
+I am a quantitative social scientist, statistician, and R fanatic.
+I am currently an FWO PhD Fellow at the [Institute for Social and Political Opinion Research (ISPO)](https://soc.kuleuven.be/ceso/ispo), KU Leuven, Belgium.
+I finished my MA at the Central European University, Hungary.
+I have too many hobbies but what never gets me tried is cooking, woodworking, and reading about how individuals make choices.
+Huge Linux fan boy.

+## Resarch

 My research interests are mostly within the field of public opinion, statistics, voting behaviour, and attitudes towards democracy.

-## Resarch

-More precisely, my PhD is on radical belief systems, conditionality of liberal values, and polarisation.
+More precisely, my Ph.D. is on radical belief systems, conditionality of liberal values, and political polarisation.
 I am currently working on the questionnaire design, data collection, and exploratory data analysis for the Belgian National Electoral Study (BNES) and the Belgian Ethnic Minorities Election Study (BEMES).

 Methods wise, I am particularly interested in conjoint analysis, matching and standardization techniques, graphical causal models, machine learning, and big data.

 I am a member of the survey and experimental teams of [Team Populism](http://www.teampopulism.com/), a research group that brings together renowned scholars from Europe and the Americas to study the causes and consequences of populism.

+## Private Sector

 Concerning the private sector, I am an external consultant and analyst for [ZK Analytics](http://www.zkanalytics.com/) and for the [European Consortium for Political Research (Methods Schools)](https://ecpr.eu/Events/EventTypeDetails.aspx?EventTypeID=5).

-I have too many hobbies but what never gets me tried is cooking, woodworking, and reading about how individuals make choices.
-Huge Linux fan boy.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/stefanelli_CV_academic.pdf" "newtab" >}}resumé{{< /staticref >}}.